Explaining Retransmission Fees:

 Milford Communications is taking Action:

 In an attempt to increase our negotiating leverage, Milford Communications participates in a bargaining group of more than 600 video providers from across the country.
 This entity also has professional lobbyists and PACs that work on the federal level to change laws.
-Milford Communications and our negotiating group has spent the past several months attempting to negotiate with broadcasters and reverse the laws that allow broadcasters to charge Cable providers to carry their channels.
+Milford Communications and our negotiating group has spent several years attempting to negotiate with broadcasters and reverse the laws that allow broadcasters to charge Cable providers to carry their channels.
 We had hoped to come to a reasonable compromise.
 Unfortunately, these broadcasters are shielded behind huge companies, and can hold their content and channels ransom for outrageous fees.
 The money made from retransmission fees also is a growing source of income for corporate broadcasters.

 American Cable Association – Broadcast Fees Go Up While Network Audiences Go Down